 Applications will be judged on a combination of academic achievement, clarity and feasibility of goals, and relevance to future plans.

-To apply, complete questions 1-10 and 12-30 on the online application form including:
+To apply, complete the online application form including:

 1. Upload of Statement of Purpose.
 Maximum 2 pages single spaced, describing how this language study will benefit your schooling or future plans.
 Include a simple budget.